cweckesser/graphql-build-time-stitching/README.md

 **These services need to be up and running for the stitching service to run!**

-6. Run the stitching gateway with `yarn startup:stitching-gateway`.
-The gateway will run at http://localhost:3003/graphql
+6. Run a gateway
+	1. Stitching Gateway: `yarn startup:stitching-gateway` (http://localhost:3003/graphql)
+	1. Mesh Gateway: `yarn startup:mesh-gateway` (http://localhost:400/graphql) (*)

+**(*) The Mesh Gateway should be running in the port configured in the `.env` file (3004) but GraphQL Mesh does't seem to correctly pickup the environment variable for the port override.

 # Known issues

-### Failing queries
+### Failing queries in the Stitching Gateway

 When running a query against the gateway: